Li Ju (Jin dynasty): Conflicts with bandits and Shi Le

 The famine began to worsen, and a large group of bandits from Chang'an swarmed to Li Ju's territory.
-Li and his generals fought with them and managed to turn them away.
+Li and his generals fought them and managed to turn them away.
 These bandits had thousands of women under their captivity, so Li freed them all.
 His generals told him that they should keep the women for themselves, seeing that they were not a part of Li's care.
 However, Li told them, "They are all wives of those who serve the state, what right do we have to hold them?"
 Li then returned the women to their respective homes.

 In 314, the wuzhu and Administrator of Henan, Guo Mo, came under attack from Liu Yao.
 His city was running low of food, so he sent an envoy to Li Ju asking if he could retreat to Xinzheng.
 Li Ju allowed him and sent his nephew, Guo Song to rescue him.
-However, Guo Song could not enageg with Liu Yao's army as he had very little troops.
+However, Guo Song could not engage with Liu Yao's army as he had very few troops.
 Coincidentally, Zhang Zhao (張肇), the Army Advisor to the Jin Inspector of Bingzhou Liu Kun, was returning from Chang'an after failing to relief it.
 Li Ju contacted him to send his nephew help, so Zhang Zhao led his Xianbei cavalry to attack Liu Yao.
 Liu Yao retreated without a fight, and Guo Mo was safely escorted to Xinzheng.

 Battle of Xingyang

 In 317, the Han general Liu Chang (劉暢) marched his troops to Xingyang.
-Li camped himself at the rampart that had been built by a King of Han in ancient times.
+Li camped himself at the rampart that was built by a King of Han in ancient times.
 When Liu was close by, he sent an envoy to Li provoking him to come out.
 Li had no time to prepare his defences and was caught by surprise.
 Thus, Li sent envoys to the Han general feigning surrender.
 Thinking that he had won, Liu lowered his defences and celebrated with his men.

 Li planned for a night raid, but his soldiers were all unsure if it could work out.
 Because of this, Li had Guo Song pray at a shrine of Zichan, and Guo brought back a shaman who told them that Zichan will spiritually aid them in battle.
 Morale rose, and soon many of Li's men volunteered to participate in the assault.
 Guo Song led the surprise attack on Liu Chang's camp, killing many of the enemy troops while Liu Chang escaped with an inch of his life.
 Guo Mo also sent his younger brother Guo Zhi (郭芝) to help, so Song instructed him to chase after Liu Chang's fleeing men.
 Zhi did so and captured many of the enemy soldiers before returning.